 For amount due from a related party and other receivables, the Company applies a simplified approach in calculating ECLs based on lifetime expected credit losses at each reporting date.
-The Company reviews internal and external information available for each bank balances, amount due from a related party and other receivables to assess expected credit loss and the likelihood to receive the outstanding contractual amount.
-The expected credit losses are recognised in the separate statement of comprehensive income.
+The Company reviews internal and external information available for each amount due from related party, loan to related party and other receivable to assess expected credit loss and the likelihood to receive the outstanding contractual amount.
+The expected credit losses are recognized in the separate statement of comprehensive income.